LogentriesCommunity/le_appengine_py/README.md

 Push-Queue Logging
 ------------------

-To Enable Push-Queue logging in your app, you must first import both logging and le in your main file for the app, like so:
+To Enable Push-Queue logging in your app, you must download 2 files,  le.py and logentries.py available

+on this github in the PushQueue folder.

+Next you need to import both logging and logentries in the file that you declare your webapp.WSGIApplication(...) handlers. like so:

-         import logging, le
+         import logging, logentries
-         from google.appengine.api import urlfetch # urlfetch is also imported from appengine api

-and then add the following lines to your main definition in the file:
+and then add the following handler:

-         if len(logging.getLogger('').handlers) <= 1:
-                logging.getLogger('').addHandler(le.PushQueue(key, location))
+         ('/logentriesworker', logentries.LogentriesWorker)

+This is the worker that will be used to transmit the logs to Logentries.

+If you don't already have an appengine_config.py file in your app, simple create a new file by that name.

+In this file add the following lines:

+         import logentries

+         logentries.init('KEY', 'LOCATION')

 You will notice the two parameters above called key and location.

   - Key is your unique password to the site and must be kept secret.
+As mentioned earlier this key is obtained by running `python getKey.py --key`

-  - Location is the name of your host on logentries followed by the name of the log, e.g 'localhost/test.log'
+  - Location is the name of your host on logentries followed by the name of the log, e.g 'hostname/logname' Running `python getKey.py --register` will set up the following default   `AppEngine/AppEngine.log`

-Then you must add the worker url which will handle the background logging.

-In your app.yaml add:

-         handlers:
-         - url: /worker
-           script: main.py
-           login: admin

-'login: admin' ensures that the worker url can only be accessed by the administator

-The main.py file mentioned above relates to your main file for the app.
-The following lines must be inserted in that main file.
-These define the class for the worker url page.

-    class MyWorker(webapp.RequestHandler):

-       def post(self):
-          rpc = urlfetch.create_rpc()
-          msg = self.request.get('msg')
-          addr = self.request.get('addr')
-          urlfetch.make_fetch_call(rpc, addr, payload = msg, method=urlfetch.PUT)

-Then in your webapp.WSGIApplication(...) definition in the main file add the following:

-          ('/worker', MyWorker)

-If you chose a different url for your worker in the app.yaml setup, be sure to change that here also, as this connects that url to the class defined above.

 Once this is done, you can use the python logging module as normal and it will log to Logentries also.
 For example: